-The information below is related to our acting courses.
-Find information about the interview process for our technical and directing courses.
+The information below is related to our full-time acting courses.
+Find information about the interview process for our technical and directing courses or the application process for our summer short courses.
 We want to make sure the application process is as smooth as possible for you.
 If you have any questions or need help along the way, let us know at [email protected]

 Here’s how it works:

 - Click on the apply now link on any of our course pages and you’ll be directed to our online application system.